SingleDreamer/Spring2018BigDataProject1/README.md

 ## How to Use

-Commands: \n\n
+Commands:

-1: Given a gene, find all of its n-order interacting genes\n
+1: Given a gene, find all of its n-order interacting genes

-2: Given a gene, find mean and std of gene expression values for AD/MCI/NCI, respectively\n
+2: Given a gene, find mean and std of gene expression values for AD/MCI/NCI, respectively

-3: Given a gene, find all other information associated with this gene.\n
+3: Given a gene, find all other information associated with this gene.

-4: Given a patient id, find all patient information (age, gender, education etc.)\n
+4: Given a patient id, find all patient information (age, gender, education etc.)

 r: reset databases

-\t rs: reset sql only
+   rs: reset sql only

-\t rm: reset mongodb only
+   rm: reset mongodb only

-\t rr: reset redis only \n
+   rr: reset redis only

-h: list commands\n
+h: list commands

 e: exit
-\n\

 ## dependencies (use virtualenv)
 - sqlite3